On this page:

 - The examination of analytical, quantitative, and conceptual problems within the field

 You will have the opportunity to collaborate with faculty and their lab members by conducting Independent Research in Biochemistry (BMB4990) or Honors Research in Biochemistry (BMB4950).
-A list of faculty, their contact information, and their research interests can be found on this page.
+View a list of faculty, their contact information, and their research interests.
 You are encouraged to review these to identify your interest, then meet with faculty to discuss potential undergraduate research opportunities.

 For general advising questions please contact the College of Science and Mathematics Advising Office.